 This world cannot satisfy the longing we have in our hearts for the life God intended for humanity.
 Acts 17:26-27 (ESV) says that God, “made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not far from each one of us,

-In the original post I shared some thoughts on the importance of reclaiming authentic Christianity and christlikeness during this time of chaos and upheaval.
-I want to stir your hearts and encourage you to renew minds to God’s will for His people.
+In the original post I shared my thoughts on the importance of reclaiming authentic Christianity and Christlikeness during this time of chaos and upheaval.
+I want to stir your hearts and encourage you to renew your minds to God’s will for His people.
 God has used people to shape the history and doctrines of the Church.
 God used them to preserve and expound the truths of the Gospel and the Word of God so that we would know how to live this earthly life as Kingdom citizens.

-- All scriptures are take from the New American Standard Bible (NASB).
+- All scriptures are take from the New American Standard Bible (NASB)